cbworden/shake-doc/shakemap_archives.rst

    :width: 650px

-   ShakeMap scenario intensity (top) and peak velocity (bottom) maps for the M7.05 Hayward Fault, CA, earthquake: A) Intensity; No directivity, B) Intensity; Directivity added, C) Peak Velocity; No Directivity, and D) Peak Velocity; Directivity added.
+   ShakeMap scenario intensity (top) and peak velocity (bottom) maps for the M7.05 Hayward Fault, CA, earthquake: A) intensity; no directivity, B) intensity; directivity added, C) peak velocity; no directivity, and D) peak velocity; directivity added.

-The USGS and ANSS partners receive numerous requests for ShakeMap scenarios on an annual basis.
+The USGS and ANSS partners receive numerous requests for ShakeMap scenarios annually.
 The NEIC Global ShakeMap (GSM) operators have also generated scores of scenarios for colleagues, partners, other Federal Agencies, non-profit organizations and other governments around the globe.
 These and other scenarios are available online at the ShakeMap Web pages.
 They are formatted the same as other ShakeMaps, so they